xabbo/xabbo/README.md

 `Import wardrobe` will import your in-game wardrobe into the xabbo wardrobe.\
 `Add from clipboard` will add all figure strings found in your clipboard to the wardrobe.

-### Randomizer
-A figure randomizer where you can configure the probability of each part appearing in the figure.\
-By using a base figure and checking lock part/color, individual parts/colors from the base figure can be kept while still randomizing the other parts.

 ## Room

 ### Info